palewire/django-calaccess-technical-documentation/docs/index.rst

 Django CAL-ACCESS documentation
 ===============================

-A collection of apps and resources developed and distributed to open up California's campaign finance and lobbyist disclosure data.
+Technical documentation for a collection of applications built with the `Django web framework <https://www.djangoproject.com/>`_ that open up `CAL-ACCESS <http://cal-access.ss.ca.gov/>`_, the jumbled, dirty and difficult government database that tracks campaign finance and lobbying activity in California politics.

+Developed and maintained by the `California Civic Data Coalition <http://www.californiacivicdata.org/about/>`_, a team of journalists and web developers from news organizations across America.
+An active work-in-progress.

 Table of contents
 -----------------